 Storied West Virginia monument stands forgotten in woods

-Finding it on a map is difficult.
-Hiking to it is even harder.
-But on a wooded hillside at the southwest corner of Pennsylvania stands a weathered monument that establishes West Virginia’s singular northern panhandle.
-Some say it’s a site that every panhandle resident should see.
-But its importance to the panhandle is the least of its charms.
+On a wooded hillside at the southwest corner of Pennsylvania stands a weathered monument that establishes West Virginia’s singular northern panhandle.
+Some say every panhandle resident should visit it, though it's hard to find.
 It’s also the western end of the Mason-Dixon Line and the southern end of the lesser-known “Ellicott Line,” the western boundary of Pennsylvania.
 Read the full story here.